Do You Need to Include the Company’s Address (or Yours) on a Cover Letter?

 The body is the part that matters, since it’s where you introduce yourself to the employer and elaborate on why you’re a good fit for the job.
 Your vivid examples and compelling, perhaps transferable skill sets look best within half to three-quarters of a page.
-Wasting space with a full address on multiple lines limits you and gives you less space to express yourself.
+Wasting space with the company’s address on multiple lines in your cover letter limits you and gives you less space to express yourself.

-Including the company’s address may not be a major turn-off compared to having a sloppy body, using an unprofessional email address, or not including a cover letter at all.
+Including the company’s address in the cover letter may not be a major turn-off compared to having a sloppy body, using an unprofessional email address, or not including a cover letter at all.
 But it’s simply unnecessary at best, and a waste of precious space at the worst.

 If you do decide to add the company’s address, don’t let it take up more space than it needs.
 Condense it into one line like so: